 Adding to a sizable first gift of etchings by Rembrandt in 2007, the Berne-based collector Eberhard W. Kornfeld has donated an additional thirty-one works to the Kunstmuseum Basel.
-The exhibition Rembrandt’s Etchings, held in the Hauptbau’s mezzanine galleries concurrently with the grand special exhibition Rembrandt’s Orient, now showcases around seventy works from both donations.
+The exhibition Rembrandt’s Etchings, held in the Hauptbau’s mezzanine galleries concurrently with the grand special exhibition Rembrandt’s Orient, now showcases around sixty works from both donations.

 Even in his lifetime, Rembrandt Harmensz. van Rijn (1606–1669) was widely acclaimed not only for his paintings, but also for his extraordinary gifts as a printmaker.
 Many art lovers even thought that the etchings were the genuine sensation: Rembrandt’s singular handling of this printmaking process—his use of a variety of techniques and his repeated revisions of his plates, which yielded virtually inexhaustible potentials for variation—makes each print a unique item coveted by collectors.
 The earliest collections of his etchings are in fact documented for the seventeenth century, and high-quality and rare prints still fetch large sums in the art market.